Ranelagh Film Festival (RFF) is part of Ranelagh Arts Festival, taking place in Ranelagh, Dublin 6. The festival is in it’s 5th year.

 • BEST SHORT (NO LONGER than 30 minutes, Including titles & credits)

-Ranelagh Film Festival (RFF) will be held in the Stella Cinema in Ranelagh on Saturday the 13th of May from 9am-2pm and Monday the15th of May 9am-5pm.
+Ranelagh Film Festival (RFF) will be held in the Stella Cinema in Ranelagh on Saturday the 9th of May and Sunday the 10th of May.

 The following categories will be announced at the screening and finalist films will be screened at the festival.